-Some time ago I was walking in the center of Salt Lake City, on my way to City Creek Canyon, where I usually walk every day.
+Some time ago I was walking in the center of Salt Lake City on my way to City Creek Canyon.
 A car with an out-of-state license plate was driving by.
-It pulled over and stopped.
-The driver asked, "Where is the church of the Mormons?"
-I assumed that they were thinking of some place or building.
-I took time to point out the Church Office Building and the Church Administration Building and the magnificent temple and the historic tabernacle, most of which were visible from our vantage point.
-They thanked me and went on their way.
+The driver pulled over and asked, "Where is the church of the Mormons?"
+I assumed that he was thinking of some place or building.
+I took time to point out the tall Church Office Building, the stately Church Administration Building, the magnificent temple, and the historic tabernacle (the Conference Center had not yet been built).
+He thanked me and went on his way.